 National System for Domestic Commercial Vessel Safety

-The Australian Maritime Safety Authority (AMSA) is responsible for ensuring the safety of vessels and the seafarers onboard, operating in the Australian domestic commercial industry.
+The Australian Maritime Safety Authority (AMSA) is responsible for the safety of vessels and the seafarers who are operating in the domestic commercial industry.

-The state and territory Marine Safety Agencies, as Delegates of AMSA, are responsible for the face-to-face operations of the National System.
+State and Territory marine safety agencies act as delegates of AMSA and are responsible for the face-to-face operations of the National System.

 AMSA’s Statement of Regulatory Approach describes the philosophy to support a coherent approach to marine safety regulation, one in which the amount of regulatory oversight reflects the level of risk posed by a particular operation.
 The streamlining reforms are the first steps to align the rules, regulations and processes of the National System with this approach.

 - Boat sharing

 - Consultation – have your say about the latest regulatory changes

 - Safety management resource kit launched - 1 June 2015